ubco-W2022T1-cosc301/project-group37/final_report_group37.md

 ![Difference between total revenue and cost of revenue Placeholder](./images/Difference_between_total_revenue_and_cost_of_revenue.jpg)

 # Summary/Conclusion:
-As such, we have completed our analysis and found that the specific tech stocks performed greatly and can be good investment oppotunities in the near future following 2016.
+- As such, we have completed our analysis and found that the specific tech stocks performed greatly and can be good investment oppotunities in the near future following 2016.
 Further, Google and Apple showed great returns with rather low volatility while Amazona nd Microsoft proved to produce more returns and have greater yields with higher yield indicating an inverse relationship between the stock yield and volatility.

+- Furthermore, the analysis of the relation of stock splits with the trading volume led to a conclusion that there are temporary affects on stock trading volume when a stock split makes the stock price favorable for retail investors.
+However, these effects are negated by macro economical factors such as product releases and recessions for example.

-When it comes to the relation between total revenue and cost of revenue, almost for all the companies, half of the total revenue is cost of revenue and the more the revenue, the more the cost of revenue.
+- When it comes to the relation between total revenue and cost of revenue, almost for all the companies, half of the total revenue is cost of revenue and the more the revenue, the more the cost of revenue.